An Interview with the Only Female Photojournalist in Gaza

 I got in touch with her for a chat.

-VICE: Eman you’re in the US at the moment.
+VICE: You’re in the US at the moment.
 What exactly are you doing there?

 Eman Mohammed: My husband actually lives and works here so my time is divided between here and Gaza.
 During the war some friends lost their house so we offered them ours.
 We don’t really want to empty them out so we’re taking our time over here.

-People were generally warm and understanding, though I was concerned with some of the Paleastinian criticism though.
+People were generally warm and understanding, though I was concerned with some of the Palestinian criticism though.

 I invited Israeli photographer Mati Milstien to join my talk.
 Mati and I have been friends for many years.
 For Mati it’s not such a problem as he’s connected to this positive left-wing community where people are familiar with the idea of having Palestinian friends.
 But Gaza is very conservative, regardless of Hamas being in charge for the last seven years.
 It’s more about the traditions than religion and with each war, Gaza becomes more and more closed off.
 So it’s not the safest thing for someone to openly say that they are friends with an Israeli photographer who also served in the army.